Casardo-Chen/wikiart-neural-trasnfer/README.md

 | 14 | ![alt text](./res/nst_style_2.png) | ![alt text](./res/nst_input_2.png) | ![alt text](./res/nst_result_2.png) | 5 |100000 | 196.481659 | 18.428104 | 300
 | 26 | ![alt text](./res/nst_style_3.png) | ![alt text](./res/nst_input_3.png) | ![alt text](./res/nst_result_3.png) | 10 |1000000 | 362.762299 | 57.876976 | 300

+To evaluate the performance of the model, I used the content loss and the style loss as the evaluation metrics.
+It is noticeable that as the content image become more concrete (a real-life photo), the content loss increases.
+This is because the model is trained on abstract art images, and it is not able to extract features from real-life photos.
+The style loss is not affected by the content image.
+This is because the style loss is calculated based on the Gram matrix of the feature maps of the style image, which is not affected by the content image.

 ## Discussion and Future Work
 One way to improve the performance of our model is to train the model for more epochs.
 However, the training time is very long, and I only have limited time to train the model.
-Another way to improve the performance of our model is to use a different model, such as a

 I can also use a different dataset, such as the WikiArt dataset, to train our model.
 WikiArt is a large dataset of paintings from different artists.
 It contains 50,000 images of paintings in the JPG format and have a resolution of 256x256 pixels.
 I can use this dataset to train our model and generate paintings of other styles and conduct a neural style transfer.